Leisure Opportunities

 “Recognising both genetic and environmental influences allows for a more nuanced, compassionate, and effective approach to supporting people in their health journeys,” says LeBrocq.

-LeBrocq is collaborating with psychologist and educator, Dr Glenda Rivoallan and fitness industry veteran, Fiona Cresswell, to launch a company aimed at empowering the health and fitness industry to create inclusive and supportive spaces for individuals in larger bodies.
+LeBrocq is collaborating with resilience expert and educator, Dr Glenda Rivoallan and fitness industry veteran, Fiona Cresswell, to launch a company aimed at empowering the health and fitness industry to create inclusive and supportive spaces for individuals in larger bodies.
 Due for launch next month, My Healthy Shift will offer operators an end-to-end solution to welcome this cohort, including the design of environments, marketing, messaging and programming.

 Sign up for FREE ezines, news alerts & magazines